Myths and Facts About Depression

 "Depression only happens if something bad happens to you.
 For example, you only get it after a bad divorce or losing your job."

 Depression may start after something bad happens, but other things also may trigger it.
 Medicines, hormone problems, childbirth, and using alcohol and drugs all can trigger depression.
 Sometimes it happens for no clear reason.

 "If you can't get over depression, you're weak."

 Depression is a disease.
 It is a problem with your brain chemistry, not your character.
 You can't force yourself to get over it any more than you can make asthma or a heart attack go away.

 "Only people who are very depressed or think about suicide need medicine."

-Most people with depression need medicine.
+Many people with depression are helped by medicine.
 Medicine can improve or get rid of the symptoms of depression.